Sunday, December 21, 2014

 The translation of the word “that” is inconclusive due to specific characteristics of Greek grammar.
 "That” is not the required translation at all.
 The word could easily be translated “he” (i.e. John) or “it” as well as “that” (the Revelation).
 Therefore, translating it as “that” is a 50/50 proposition and far from conclusive.
 In light of this, we must go elsewhere to determine its meaning.

-Let's take a look at the context of the quote to see if this sheds any light on this unclear quote.
+Let's take a look at the context of the quote to see if this sheds any light on this very unclear quote.

 This quote is taken from chapter XXX, end of paragraph 4 of Irenaeus’s book “Against Heresies.”
-It is important to point out that the topic of focus is how to determine the name of the beast and not the date of the writing of the Revelation.
+It is important to point out that the topic of focus in the context is how to determine the name of the beast and not the date of the writing of the Revelation.
 This is indicated in the heading below.
 Emphasis added.

 “BOOK V, CHAP.
 XXX.--ALTHOUGH CERTAIN AS TO THE NUMBER OF THE NAME OF ANTICHRIST, YET WE SHOULD COME TO NO RASH CONCLUSIONS AS TO THE NAME ITSELF, BECAUSE THIS NUMBER IS CAPABLE OF BEING FITTED TO MANY NAMES.
 REASONS FOR THIS POINT BEING RESERVED BY THE HOLY SPIRIT.
 ANTICHRIST'S REIGN AND DEATH.”